 The mission of Francis Howell School District is to prepare students today for success tomorrow.
 In an effort to make this mission a reality, the District is continually improving academic achievement at all levels.
 One improvement method the District has embraced that has made a positive impact in increasing student learning, as measured by Missouri School Improvement Plan’s Annual Performance Report is Professional Learning Communities.
-To learn more about PLCs, go to http://www.allthingsplc.info.
+Learn more about Professional Learning Communities here.

 Under the State’s accreditation process, known as the Missouri School Improvement Plan (MSIP), school districts from across the state will be provided an Annual Performance Report (APR).
 The Department of Elementary and Secondary Education annually collects and analyzes data for the performance standards as part of the accreditation process.
 The first MSIP 5 accreditation classifications will be made in the fall of 2015, using the APRs from 2013, 2014, and 2015.
 The APR requires the District to meet a stringent set of academic requirements in five key areas.
 These requirements include a review of the district’s academic achievement, subgroup achievement, college and career readiness, attendance and the graduation rate.